DIPlib/diplib/src/documentation/image.md

     std::cout << image.At< dip::sint32 >( 85, 43 );
 ```

-Combining tensor and spatial indexing can be done in either order, but the results are
+Tensor and spatial indexing can be combined in either order, but the results are
 not identical:

 ```cpp